ubclaunchpad/design/ISSUE_TEMPLATE.md

 ## About
 Briefly introduce your application (purpose, main functionality, user goals).

-What platform is your application using (ie. Android, iOS, Web)?
+What platform is your application using (i.e. Android, iOS, Web)?

  ## Art Direction/Vision
 Please list any applications that are similar to your vision for your app.

 List a few adjectives that might describe how you want your app to look and feel.

+## Deliverables
+What type of design do you require? (i.e. wireframes, logo, poster, etc)

+What is the projected due date?